 How to Save Your Grass From All That Running

 Designating an area for unadulterated fetch can reduce your worries of an unsightly outdoor space.
 Block off an area where your pet can run around with ease, and nuzzle in the grass as much as they like.
 You can also change the running patterns of your pet by replacing open spaces with shrubbery.
-These visual barriers will prevent your dog from destroying weak areas.
-Resistant grass can withstand repeated movement is also another solution.
-You’ll find a few great natural and artificial grass for pets below.
+These visual barriers might prevent your dog from destroying weak areas.

 6 Best Natural Types of Grass for Dogs